 Why organizations need data discovery and data classification

 Before we dive into the benefits of automation, it’s essential to understand the important roles that data discovery and data classification play in your overall data security strategy.

 First, there’s data discovery, which should always be an organization’s initial step in properly safeguarding sensitive data.
 After all, how you can protect data that you don’t know exists?

 Once you find sensitive data, your team should be able to tag it properly to ensure authorized access and use.
 Additionally, proper classification means that your team can better find the right pieces of data to respond to a consumer’s “right to know,” or “right to be forgotten” data subject access rights (DSAR) request, which is common among data privacy regulations like the CCPA.

-According to IDC’s The State of Data Discovery and Cataloging report, the ability to locate, understand, access, and trust data is a key enabler of business in the era of digital transformation.
-“No one driver stands out.
-Data discovery is important for business.
+According to IDC’s State of Data Discovery and Cataloging report, the ability to locate, understand, access, and trust data is a key business enabler in the era of digital transformation.
+The report reads, “Data discovery is important for business.
 Period.”